nikola-jelic/phys_units/README.md

 ## Basic design of the library

+Given its embedded focus, the foundational design decisions for the library are:
+- C++11 standard, given its wide spread; as a side note, I haven't seen that many embedded projects that use anything more modern than C++14
+- Favour integral types over floating points whenever possible; speed and predictability are strong decision drivers in the embedded world
+- Minimal runtime overhead; everything that can be done in the compile time should be done there

 The main header of the library is `phys_units.hpp`, which defines two main template classes:
 - PhysicalUnit, for all common use cases
 - AbsolutePhysicalUnit, mostly for time and temperature